The gold fever

-Gold in Burkina Faso is the new evanescent hope for young people emigrating from villages in search of a future.
+Gold in Burkina Faso is the evanescent new hope for young people migrating from villages in search of a future.

-In Burkina Faso, The Land of Whole Men, 50% of the population is under the age of 14.
+In Burkina Faso, literally The Land of Wholesome Men, 50 percent of the population is under the age of 14.
 Artisanal gold mining began as early as the late 1980s when local rural populations began to search for gold deposits to survive.
 Today, this activity continues but unlike in the early days, it is now carried out on a large scale.

 Every morning dozens and dozens of people, including women and children, work around the mine area.
 Young people who were leaving the villages to cultivate cotton, peanuts, sorghum and rice started to migrate for this new type of activity.
 Miners lower themselves into the shafts with hand-powered winches to a depth of over 100 metres.
 From the ground, along the hole area, a plastic bag acts as a cone and allows them to breathe underground via a fan.